NomicFoundation/hardhat/docs/tutorial/07_setting-up-the-front-end.md

 By default Metamask connects to the main Ethereum network.
 However, for development and testing purposes we want to connect to the Buidler EVM that runs our application.

+1. Open a terminal and change to the project root directory (or any other directory that isn't under `frontend`).
-1. Start the Buidler EVM in standalone mode, rather than on a temporary basis for a specific test:
+2. Start the Buidler EVM in standalone mode, rather than on a temporary basis for a specific test:
    ```bash
    npx buidler node
    ```